An a posteriori error estimator for the spectral fractional power of the Laplacian: Concluding remarks

 Finally, we give some future directions that we think are worth considering.
 More numerical tests could be performed, especially for higher order elements and/or using variants of the Bank--Weiser error estimator as considered in \cite{Bulle2021a}.

 We would like also to study the derivation of an algorithm that allows to use different meshes to discretize the parametric problems in order to save computational time, as explained in \cref{subsubsec:parametric_problems}.
+However, the implementation of this strategy requires to interpolate functions between different meshes, which is not currently available in the FEniCSx software and by consequence, is beyond the scope of this study.
+The use of an adaptive rational scheme and in particular the dependence of the Bank--Weiser estimator with respect to the choice of the rational scheme deserve a deeper investigation in order to fully explain the results in \cref{subsubsec:2d-pdt-sines,subsubsec:2d-checkerboard}.
 The a posteriori error estimation of the error in the ``natural'' norm of the problem i.e.\ the spectral fractional norm defined in \cref{eq:spectral_sobolev} is another extension of this work that is worth to consider.
 The replacement of the Bank--Weiser estimator by an anisotropic a posteriori error estimator would improve the convergence rate even further in case of boundary layers, see e.g.\ \cite{Banjai2019,Faustmann2020}, Another interesting extension would be to test our method on fractional powers of other kinds of elliptic operators, following \cite{Bonito2013}, on another definition of the fractional Laplacian operator \cite{Bonito2019a} and/or other boundary conditions, following \cite{Antil2018}.